jentery/mdia200/worksheet1.md

 ## Section 2 (12 points each)

 Please do not use more than *225 words* per response.
-(I will use a word counting tool during assessment.)
+(I will use a word-counting tool during assessment.)
 You are welcome to embed or attach audio, images, or video files as examples of content "outside the course material."
 These files may be your own, but please cite them if they are not.
 By "course material," I mean assigned primary sources, lectures, class discussions, and the course website, including the notes and glossary.
 Again, please cite your sources, including the course website (see "Citing Your Sources" below for details).

 <ol start=5>
 <li>Use <em>one</em> example <em>outside</em> the course material to briefly explain the dynamic between "front stage" and "back stage" in the dramaturgy model of media and communication.</li>
 <li>During Week 2, I asked you to draft a simple game design document (in small groups) that describes <em>Secrets Agent</em>.
 Please use that document to explain, in your own words, Kittaka's approach to interpersonal communication in the game.
-You are welcome to create that game design document on your own if you missed class that day.</li>
+You are welcome to create the game design document on your own if you missed class that day.</li>
 <li>Use <em>one</em> example <em>outside</em> the course material to briefly explain <em>two</em> differences between the transmission model and the social model of mass communication.</li>
 <li>During Week 3, I asked you to recontextualize <em>Within the Wires</em> (in small groups) by developing a backstory for Oleta or Hester.
 Please use that recontextualization to explain, in your own words, Oleta or Hester's role as a sender or receiver in Cassette 1's one-to-one and one-to-many communications.</li>
 <li>Use <em>one</em> example <em>outside</em> the course material to briefly explain <em>two</em> differences between interpersonal and mass communication, including the roles media play in them.</li>
 <li>Use <em>one</em> example <em>outside</em> the course material to briefly explain a situation when you would want or need to receive a "high fidelity" message through mass communication.
-Then use <em>one</em> more example <em>outside</em> the course material to briefly explain a situation when you would want or need to a participate in a two-way, interpersonal communication.</li>
+Then use <em>one</em> more example <em>outside</em> the course material to briefly explain a situation when you would want or need to participate in a two-way, interpersonal communication.</li>
 </ol>

 ## Assessment